tarunravi/BlackjackAI/README.md

 # Blackjack AI

-In this personal project, I designed an AI to learn how to play the popular cardgame Blackjack without any human teaching it.
+In this personal project, I designed an AI to learn how to play the popular cardgame Blackjack without any humans teaching it.
 This project has two primary components: Building the Blackjack game, and adding the Blackjack AI

 ## Demo of the AI